NandanaMundakad/NandanaMundakad-NandanaMundakad-UI-UX-task-3/README.md

 - **Design Style:** Clean and minimalistic design with blue and white gradients for a calming and fresh feel.
 - **Modern Elements:** Use of rounded icons and cards for an approachable look.
 - **Typography:** High-contrast typography ensuring readability for all user demographics.
-- **Infographics:** Dynamic infographics and progress visuals to improve user engagement.

 ### Improved Navigation
 - **Bottom Navigation Bar:** Structured for quick access to key sections: